 Creating a society with equality of economic opportunity is not an identity politics issues.
 If we attempt to sacrifice working class whites on the alter of identity, we shouldn’t be surprised when they fight back.

 A white factory worker in the Midwest who lost their job overseas is probably going to respond negatively to being told, in fairly esoteric and abstract language, that he is a racist and a bigot and privileged for being white.
 Is this person privileged for being white?
 In some ways yes and some ways no. But if liberals want to continue to pride themselves on their empathy and understanding of suffering, they really need to “get” why white people are feeling upset about all these things right now.
 Some are more justifiable than others, and some are definitely rooted in racism and sexism.
 However, shaming them and screaming at them and making them hate you is not going to help your cause.
-They are still voters and their voices will be heard, as it was during this election.
+They are still voters and their voices will be heard, as they were this election.